HARO - How to use it for SEO | Standard Operating Procedure

 You can sign up to which categories/topics you want sent.
 Generally go with the niches of your clients business types.

-Top Tip: I have just signed up for the Master HARO – this contains all the pitches and saves you opening 5-6 different emails 3 times a day.
+Top Tip: I originally signed up for the Master HARO – this contains all the pitches and saves you opening 5-6 different emails 3 times a day.
 If however, you only have one niche you need, tick that and untick all the rest, including the Master one.

 The Screening of the Haro Newsletters